-- (b) Stormwater runoff generated from new development and redevelopment shall be adequately detained and treated prior to discharging into a jurisdictional wetland or local water body as noted in the most recent version of the Vermont Stormwater Management Manual Rule and Design Guidance (as most recently amended). - d(c) Post development annual groundwater recharge rates shall be maintained at the same rate as the annual recharge from pre-development site conditions by promoting infiltration through the use of structural or non-structural methods ie. LID, GSI.
-As per SW manual - shall be designed to remove 80% of the average maximize removal of annual post development total suspended solids load (TSS) and 40% for total phosphorous, unless a TMDL has been established requiring a more stringent criteria in the receiving water.
-It is presumed that a STP complies with this performance standard if it is: sized to capture the prescribed water quality volume; Site designs shall be in accordance with designed should be according to the specific performance criteria outlined in the most recent version of the Vermont Stormwater Management Manual Rule and Design Guidance Volumes I and II (as most recently amended); constructed properly, and maintained regularly.
-Inability to comply with the TSS and Total P criteria may result is providing of a suitable offset staff requiring evaluation and installation of stormwater treatment practice at another location in the same watershed or pay an appropriate offset fee. - (ed) For new development and redevelopment -that trigger a all-stormwater permit under this code a stormwater management plan is required showing documentation of the -phosphorus loading and reduction calculations.
-The Vermont Department of Environmental Conservation Best Management Plan Tracking Spreadsheet which includes phosphorus loading and reduction (pre- and post development) shall be submitted. - (e) The post-development peak discharge rate shall meet the criteria in the most recent version of the Vermont Stormwater Management Manual Rule and Design Guidance. (as amended) not exceed the pre-development peak discharge rate for the 10-year frequency storm event. - (f) To protect stream channels from degradation, specific channel protection criteria shall be provided as prescribed in the most recent version of the Vermont Stormwater Management Manual Rule and Design Guidance Volumes I and II (as amended). - (g) Stormwater discharges from intensive land uses or activities with higher potential pollutant loadings, known as hotspots, may require the use of specific structural STPs and pollution prevention practices. - (h) As builts of the completed project including stormwater infrastructure and easement location must be submitted within 30 days of project completion.
+- (c) For new development, structural stormwater treatment practices (STPs) shall be designed to maximize removal of annual post development total suspended solids load (TSS) and total phosphorous, unless a TMDL has been established requiring a more stringent criteria in the receiving water.
+Site designs shall be in accordance with criteria outlined in the Vermont Stormwater Management Manual Rule and Design Guidance (as most recently amended); constructed properly, and maintained regularly. - (d) For new development and redevelopment that trigger a stormwater permit under this code a stormwater management plan is required showing documentation of the phosphorus loading and reduction calculations.
+The Vermont Department of Environmental Conservation Best Management Plan Tracking Spreadsheet which includes phosphorus loading and reduction (pre- and post development) shall be submitted. - (e) The post-development peak discharge rate shall meet the criteria in the most recent version of the Vermont Stormwater Management Manual Rule and Design Guidance. - (f) To protect stream channels from degradation, specific channel protection criteria shall be provided as prescribed in the most recent version of the Vermont Stormwater Management Manual Rule and Design Guidance (as amended).

+(g) Stormwater discharges from intensive land uses or activities with higher potential pollutant loadings, known as hotspots, may require the use of specific structural STPs and pollution prevention practices.